matthewcrews/blog/content/blog/2022/12/fast-enumeration-of-bitset/index.md

 The build failed.
 Fix the build errors and run again.
 ```

-That looks like a lot of garbage but the important part is near the end.
-It reports an error on line 55 of our `DuckTyping.fs` which mentions "perhaps because a recursive value was marked `inline`".
+That looks like a lot of garbage, but the important part is near the end.
+It reports an error on line 55 of our `DuckTyping.fs`, which mentions "perhaps because a recursive value was marked `inline`."
 That's the clue we need.
-The `MoveNext` method is recursive at the moment so the inlining logic of the F# compiler cannot work.
+The `MoveNext` method is recursive at the moment, so the inlining logic of the F# compiler cannot work.
 What we need to do is remove this recursion.
-When we remove the recursion from the `MoveNext` method we get the following:
+When we remove the recursion from the `MoveNext` method, we get the following:

 ```fsharp
     member inline b.MoveNext() =